Click here if you're interested in a free assessment. Get my advice and save yourself years of unnecessary misery.

 |

-Sinusitis Clinical Studies
+Sinusitis Clinical Study #1

 • Sanders and Taub conducted a double-blind study of 60 people to determine the effectiveness of proteolytic enzymes on chronic sinusitis sufferers.